Easter in South Kensington

 Door 12

-See the breath-taking auditorium and the stage that’s hosted some of the world’s biggest change-makers, history-shapers & stars.
-You’ll discover how the building was founded 150 years ago, the royal love story that made it happen, and how we solved one of the UK’s most enduring engineering challenges – the Royal Albert Hall echo.
+See the breath-taking auditorium and the stage that’s hosted some of the world’s biggest change-makers, history-shapers and stars.
+You’ll discover how the building was founded over 150 years ago, the royal love story that made it happen, and how we solved one of the UK’s most enduring engineering challenges – the Royal Albert Hall echo.
 You might even be lucky enough to hear an artist in soundcheck!

 Afternoon Tea

-Verdi Italian Restuarant
+Verdi Italian Restaurant

 Grand Tier (Level 1)

-Christmas Shopping in South Kensington
+South Kensington